Among Sinners

 The chosen of Mayari, clan Sa Dugo, are the governance that wants to see the Sa Kalis in handcuffs.
 First-born daughter, Mayari, is the heir to her father’s legacy, and she has been groomed to inherit his kingdom since the very moment she was born.
 Cunning, calculating, and efficient, she has the temper to put her father’s lofty ideas into tangible creation, acting as the brain of Impiyerno’s ruling authority while her father acts as its corresponding heart and face.

-Eventually, when Alekandre and Mayari meet, the star-crossed lovers must grapple with the weight of the roles they each have been given, and if they even want them to begin with.
+Eventually, when Alekandre and Mayari meet, they each must grapple with the weight of the roles they each have been given, and if they even want them to begin with.
 Then, a fierce, all-consuming attraction soon blinds all five of their immediate senses, and now acts the narrator dictating the final act of heir star-crossed love affair, where their flesh will be given for flesh, and their blood will be given for blood.

 INSTAGRAM; @DEETRINITY